SixLabors/ImageSharp.Drawing/samples/WebGPUWindowDemo/README.md

 - draw with the normal `DrawingCanvas` API
 - present by ending the acquired frame

-The sample opens an `800x600` window, draws a dark background, animates 1000 bouncing ellipses, scrolls a block of pre-shaped text, and updates the window title with frame timing statistics.
+The sample opens an `800x600` window, draws a dark background, animates 1000 bouncing ellipses, scrolls a prepared rich-text document, and updates the window title with frame timing statistics.

 ## Why this sample matters